Italy's opposition parties flout social distancing rules at rally in Rome

 With more than 233,000 confirmed cases, Italy is one of the countries hardest hit by the coronavirus pandemic and the government only recently decided to gradually lift draconian restrictions it had imposed in early March to rein in contagion.

-The demonstration was organized by the right-wing League, the far-right Brothers of Italy and the centre-right "Go Italy" parties to protest against the coalition government led by Prime Minister Giuseppe Conte.
+The demonstration was organised by the right-wing League, the far-right Brothers of Italy and the centre-right "Go Italy" parties to protest against the coalition government led by Prime Minister Giuseppe Conte.

 Live streaming on social media showed protesters marching next to each other with a large Italian flag along Via del Corso, leading to the Piazza del Popolo in Rome's historic centre.